cccbr/runningatower/content/docs/healthsafety/riskassessment/index.md

 The [UK Health and Safety Executive](https://www.hse.gov.uk/) and [Ecclesiastical Insurance Group](https://ecclesiastical.com/) provide extensive risk management information, that from Ecclesiastical being more relevant to churches and ringers.

-The ***[CCCBR](https://runningatower.cccbr.org.uk/docs/glossary/#cccbr)*** have published guidance documents covering church tower access, lighting in and around towers, fire safety and risk assessment, and lightning protection.
+The ***[CCCBR](https://runningatower.cccbr.org.uk/docs/glossary/#cccbr)*** have published [various guidance documents](https://cccbr.org.uk/tower-operation/).
+These cover church tower access, lighting in and around towers, fire safety and risk assessment, and lightning protection.
+These will gradually be incorporated into Running a Tower.
-Additional documents are in preparation.
-Guidance on maintenance is provided in the publication Manual of Belfry Maintenance (currently under revision), available from the [on-line CCCBR Shop.](https://www.cccbr.org.uk/shop).

 [ART: excellence in ringing teaching, Association of Ringing Teachers.](https://www.ringingteachers.org) provide advice and assistance on teaching ringing.